SDXorg/pysd/docs/development/guidelines.rst

 ^^^^^^^^^^
 PySD uses the common model test suite found `on github <https://github.com/SDXorg/test-models>`_ which are run using `pytest_integration_test_vensim_pathway.py`  and `pytest_integration_test_xmile_pathway.py`.
-PySD also has own tests for internal funtionality, `pytest_*.py` files of the `/tests/` directory.
+PySD also has own tests for internal functionality, `pytest_*.py` files of the `/tests/` directory.

 In order to run all the tests :py:mod:`pytest` should be used.